-3 The recommendations for new nuclear power plants on the implementation of selected requirements in SSR-2/1 (Rev. 1) that are related to defence in depth and practical elimination of event sequences leading to early radioactive releases or large radioactive releases are presented in a Specific Safety Guide and are not considered in this Safety Guide.
+&lt;sup>5 The recommendations for new nuclear power plants on the implementation of selected requirements in SSR-2/1 (Rev. 1) that are related to defence in depth and practical elimination of event sequences leading to early radioactive releases or large radioactive releases are presented in a Specific Safety Guide and are not considered in this Safety Guide.